rsdoiel/Artemis/oxford/README.md

 Oxford - Not portable
 =====================

-DRAFT: skectch of untested code.
+DRAFT: sketch of untested code.

-FIXME: I have gotten the current Obc-3 to compile under Darwin (macOS).
+FIXME: I have not gotten the current Obc-3 to compile under Darwin (macOS).

 Modules in this directory are being ported to the Obc-3 compiler and should be compiled with the `-07` option.